Gruntfuggly/todo-tree/README.md

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see <https://octicons.github.com>) or codicon (see <https://microsoft.github.io/vscode-codicons/dist/codicon.html>).
 If using codicons, specify them in the format "$(*icon*)".
 The icon defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.

 `iconColour` - used to set the colour of the icon in the tree.
 If not specified, it will try to use the foreground colour or the background colour.
-Colour can be specified as per foreground and background colours, except that theme colours are not available.
+Colour can be specified as per foreground and background colours, except that theme colours are only available when using codicons.
+Theme colours are *not* supported for octicons.

 `gutterIcon` - set to true to show the icon in the editor gutter. *Note: Unfortunately, only octicons and the todo-tree icon can be displayed in the gutter.*